SurrealPartisan/shiofaioth/README.md

 Xae-ecoi-duei hei seinae.
 Xie xae-cainen-duei naiet taerekeae.
 Xien bue-suroit-fioi heix kiui hauenitafa naiet ia mouratafa karea aeis.
 Ui aikuin lie-puedaen-fioi cauen xiex-ouer, ia aux ui cailid lie-puedaen-fioi kiuet xiet.
 Xiel, aokael xie xae-kurous-duei duik tie, xae-ecoi-duei naiet ei puero, peuroa xie xae-raeutua-duei huit xeometeria ainoa aeis, heit linea aeis, hait aidea aeis, aokae bue-siuxa-duei ein raia.
 Peuroa dai aidea xae-ecoi-duei real.
 Xie xae-ecoi-duei taerekeae.
 Fail xieneraicion sieben sait eine-naiet duil maila soe-ecoi-duei taerekeae mas kuin dei seinae tuo.

 There was a wall.
 It did not look important.
 It was built of uncut rocks roughly mortared.
 An adult could look right over it, and even a child could climb it.
 Where it crossed the roadway, instead of having a gate it degenerated into mere geometry, a line, an idea of boundary.
 But the idea was real.
 It was important.
 For seven generations there had been nothing in the world more important than that wall.
 (The Dispossessed, Ursula K. Le Guin, 1974)

+### The wolf and the dog (incomplete)
+Dui fulif ia dui koira

+Hui fulif naelai xae-feinier-duei huit koira boada caid ia xae-seinoa-duei: "Daif amio xut, mie xae-ecoi-heui naelai soain, edaet mie xae-puedain-heui naiet silaif.
+Peuroa sie xae-ecoi-duei xirocoi ia dik.
+Kex sie bue-cepacu-duei dein xait siec-ki?
+Kel sie bue-risaid-duei?
+Kel sie bue-xait-duei?"

+The wolf and the dog

+A hungry wolf came to an old dog and said: "Good Friend, I am so hungry that I cannot sleep.
+You, however are big and fat.
+Where do you get your food?
+Where do you live?
+Where do you eat?"

+"I am the servant of my master," answered the dog.
+"I serve my master, I guard my master's house.
+Therefore, my master gives me as much to eat as I want."

+Then the wolf said, "I live very poorly.
+Day and night I roam through the woods and fields and find nothing to eat for my wife and my children.
+I can no longer live this way.
+My wife and children are dying of hunger.
+Therefore, I shall also become a servant of men and guard their houses."

+The dog and the wolf ran together through the woods to the dog's house.
+Suddenly the wolf sees the dog's neck.
+He is astonished and says:  "I see your neck is without hair.
+Do all dogs have necks without hair? "

+"No," answered the dog.
+"Not all dogs.
+I wear a chain in the daytime.
+During the day I lay in front of my master's house on a chain.
+The chain is iron and iron is hard.
+Therefore I have no hair on my neck.
+But at night I am free.
+During the night I roam wherever I wish."

+"Dear brother," said the wolf to the dog.
+"Hunger is hard, but the chain is harder.
+I wear no chain and will not wear one.
+Better that I die from hunger with my wife and children.
+Run alone back to your master.
+It is better to be hungry than fat; it is better to be free than to wear a chain.
+Farewell."
+(From an old German Reader (circa 1933), translated to English by David The Grey Wizard.
+[Source.](https://listserv.brown.edu/archives/cgi-bin/wa?A2=ind9912D&L=conlang&P=R3500))

 ## Dictionary
 * aidea - (noun, class 2) "idea"